Last night, I dreamt I went to the Imaginary Writers’ Room again.

 When my dreams calmed down enough to let me get to the writers’ room in my imagination, there was a familiar-looking sign on the door: “Urgent Meeting!
 Come at once if convenient.
 If inconvenient, come all the same.”

-I didn't have to look at the ornate "ACD" at the bottom the the imaginary page to know those words.
-Except for the "urgent meeting" part, Sir Arthur Conan Doyle had written them in this life.
+I didn’t have to look at the ornate “ACD” at the bottom of the imaginary page to know those words.
+Except for the “urgent meeting” part, Sir Arthur Conan Doyle had written them in this life.